ProbeChain/go-probe/cmd/clef/datatypes.md

 ```
 ### ListResponse

 Response to list request.
 The response contains a list of all addresses to show to the caller.
-Note: the UI is free to respond with any address the caller, regardless of whether it exists or not
+Note: the UI is free to respond with any address the caller, regardless of whprobeer it exists or not

 Example:
 ```json